Natural Resources

 Marsden, J. Ellen; Professor; Rubenstein School of Environment and Natural Resources; PHD, Cornell University

-Mathews, Nancy; Professor and Dean, Rubenstein School of Environment and Natural Resources; PHD, State University of New York College of Environmental Science & Forestry
+Mathews, Nancy; Professor Emeritus and Dean Emeritus, Rubenstein School of Environment and Natural Resources; PHD, State University of New York College of Environmental Science & Forestry

 Mitchell, Brian; Adjunct Assistant Professor; Rubenstein School of Environment and Natural Resources; PHD, University of California Berkeley